egonelbre/egonelbre.com/content/article/2017-02-25 paradigm-is-not-the-implementation.md

 I think that the main issue is that the _question itself is based on a wrong premise_.
 It still assumes that _“paradigmness”_ is an inherent property of a language.
 When we separate them then the ideas will be much easier to understand.

 It’s better to ask “How well does Go support Object Orientation?”.
-To the causal observer these questions might look the same… but let’s also ask “How well does Go support functional programming?”, or “How well does Go support logic programming?”…
+To the causal observer these questions might look the same ... but let’s also ask “How well does Go support functional programming?”, or “How well does Go support logic programming?” ...

 These are much more interesting questions  --  these questions require to understand what is the “paradigmatic way of thinking.”